 About Dave

-I call myself a reluctant biographer because he was supposed to write his story.
-He repeatedly tried to talk me into writing it, and I repeatedly strongly resisted doing so.
-I offered to take dictation and or edit because it was his story to tell in his words.
-I am not one to give in easily once I have taken up a position, but it’s not like I can argue with a dead guy at this point.
+I was probably the most assertive person in his life pushing him; as I pushed him to write, he resisted until, after decades, he shifted tactics and tried to talk me into writing it for him, which I then repeatedly resisted.
+It didn’t feel right.
+I offered to take dictation or edit because it was his story to tell in his words.
+And then he died very unexpectedly.
+I am not one to give in once I have taken up a position, but his is such a great story, and it’s not like I can argue with a dead guy.
+I mean, if anyone could, it would be me, but so far, I have not made any progress in that regard.

 I am reluctant because what if I get it wrong?
-What if I can’t remember everything that needs to be said?
-I haven’t even finished grieving all the way yet or fully accepted that he is not here to laugh with about all of these ridiculous stories, including his perfectly timed, untimely death.
+What if I can’t remember everything that needs to be said or to be remembered?
+Pretty sure I haven’t even finished grieving all the way yet or fully accepted that he is not here to laugh with about all of these hilarious and ridiculous stories, including his perfectly timed, untimely death.

 Quitting was uncharacteristic of him.
 He legitimately played the best excuse for not finishing something ever.
-Nothing is more epic than or beats death, right?
-He would have LOVED how perfect pulling the death card was for forcing me to finish what he wanted me to write for him in the first place.
-That was literally the very first thought that hit me when I got the bad news phone call that morning.
+Nothing is more epic than or beats playing the death card, right?
+He would have LOVED how perfect playing that hand was for forcing me to finish what he wanted me to do in the first place.
+That was the second thought that hit me when I got the bad news phone call that morning.
 “You really would go to any extreme to force me to write this!
 Damn it, Dave!!!”

-So far, what I have experienced is that grief has infinite stages, sharp edges, and layers as unexpected, complicated, and as inevitable as death itself.
-More than a decade of years on, the irony is still hilarious as I laugh myself to the best of tears, talking with his friends, revisiting memories, trying to remember everything I can remember, creating this hybrid biogra-moir, and learning how to grieve in the process.
+So far, what I have experienced is that grief is all those cliche things we think or expect it to be, but additionally, it is truly beautiful; it holds every memory of our time with our loved one forever within its infinite stages, sharp edges, and infinite layers as unexpected, complicated, and as inevitable as death itself.
+More than a decade of years on, the irony is still hilarious that I am a ghost’s writer as I laugh myself to the best of tears, talking with his friends and our family, revisiting our collective memories, trying to remember everything I can remember, creating this hybrid biogra-moir, and learning how to grieve in the process.

 Thank you for checking out Viking Funeral, for checking out my brother Dave.